anduril/sample-app-auto-reconnaissance/README.md

     * `<LATTICE_CLIENT_SECRET>` - Your Lattice environment client secret.
     *  `<SANDBOXES_TOKEN>` If you are using Lattice Sandboxes, get this from [Account & Security](https://sandboxes.developer.anduril.com/user-settings) page.
 For more information on obtaining these tokens, see the [Sandboxes documentation](https://developer.anduril.com/guides/getting-started/sandboxes#get-the-tokens)

-* If you would like to change the latitude and longitude of your simulated asset and track, you can do so in the corresponding config files.
+* You can change the location of your simulated asset and track from the `var/config.yml` file.
 The **default distance threshold for the auto reconnaissance system is 5 miles**.
 Ensure that the latitude and longitude inputs for your asset and track are within this distance.
-    ```
-    latitude: <YOUR_LATITUDE>
-    longitude: <YOUR_LONGITUDE>
-    ```

 #### Run the program